Regional Fire Protection Service Authorities

 Overview

 A regional fire protection service authority (RFPSA) is a special purpose district created by the vote of the people residing in the proposed district (chapter 52.26 RCW).
 Its boundaries are coextensive with two or more fire protection jurisdictions (fire district, city, town, port district, municipal airport, regional fire protection service authority, or Indian tribe) located within "reasonable proximity."
-It is a municipal corporation, an independent taxing authority within the meaning of article 7, section 1 of the state constitution, and a taxing district within the meaning of article 7, section 2 of the state constitution.
+It is a municipal corporation, an independent taxing authority within the meaning of Article 7, Section 1 of the state constitution, and a taxing district within the meaning of Article 7, Section 2 of the state constitution.

 Regional fire protection service authorities were authorized in 2004.
 The legislature noted that the ability to respond to emergency situations by many of Washington state's fire protection jurisdictions had not kept up with the state's needs, particularly in urban regions and that efficiencies could be gained by regional fire protection service delivery.